3fernandez/refactoring_and_fun/README.md

 * Consider using the passing tests to refactor the code to make it more habitable before implementing new functionality.
 Also known as a [preparatory refactoring](http://martinfowler.com/articles/workflowsOfRefactoring/#preparatory).

+## Good solutions
+* Refactor the exisiting code to be in a clean and understandable structure
+* The code should be easily understandable
+* All tests shoult be passing (including the pending ones)
+* Be creative.
+Show us your coding style (how does good code look like for you?)

 ## Where to Start

+* Make a copy of this repository (no fork please)
-Begin refactoring the existing `lib/gilded_rose.rb` class.
+* Begin refactoring the existing `lib/gilded_rose.rb` class.
+* Send us the solution

 ## Original Requirements